Wednesday, 10 February 2016

 − "But not unlikely..."

 His words had been water, and with its dirt, not being aware, were creating the mud where the mould was that was stabilizing my heart which I did have but which swam lost in my chest.
-But to take its proper place new blood was necessary, which Luke donated so that red it would glow and was never purple.
+But in order to take its proper place new blood was necessary, which Luke donated so that red it would glow and was never purple.

 To be born, I had to bury many things.
-The poisoned long nights, the dawns of delusions, bitter hangover awakening, my pale monsters who never came to flesh, the years lost in the drunken swings of each day.
+The poisoned long nights, the dawns of delusions, bitter hangover awakening, my pale monsters who never came to flesh, the lost years in the drunken swings of each day.
 So much darkness...
 You should allow the sun to follow its course, away from the toxic moon that eclipsed it.
 I had already had the purpose of being sober in those 11 days.
 Only then I took the decision not to drink again.
 But the harbour of arrival had no lighthouse.
 Shy fireflies, somewhat terrified, on the coast of departure were hardly shining.
 I would never drink again.
 My mind was busy now with new delusions.

-But I delayed to see Luke’s more disconcerting light.
-And no teacher had told me that you should not lose time in seeing if you're in love, but in knowing what to do with this love later.
+But I took long to see Luke’s more disconcerting light.
+And no teacher had told me that you should not lose time in seeing whether you're in love, but in knowing what to do with this love later.
 I could accept it or not, but I would not change the silhouette that I perceived in the mirror.
 Never had I been able to imagine love bed could be rocked by male hands.
 And they shook it violently, before the child knew which one was its cradle.
 They had covered it, in addition, with rags, but that I never minded.
 In reality, there was nothing to decide.
 The perception was clear; I just needed to learn to dance with its ghost and see if I could accept it.

 Perhaps your birthday is not the best time to write.
-It was better to feel Luke in the green of the tent, in the absence of my hands, in the tumultuous wake of my wound blood, in every memory of his voice and his words.
+It was better to feel Luke in the green of the tent, in the absence of my hands, in the tumultuous awakening of my wound blood, in every memory of his voice and his words.
 He had taught me to see things in a different way, and I could not know where my life was going, but I was going to a path of discovered beauty.
 If that day my motif by Verôme had begun, Luke had surely been the pianist who plays all the scores.
 And I wanted to hear his fruitful melody, as long as Nike lived, the child listener, and hoped his new notes wouldn’t die in my heart.
-I remembered the name of where I was and thought that they would not die, but that if they did not soon grab his light, I could lose my hands.
+I remembered the name of where I was and thought that they would not die, but if they did not soon grab the light, I could lose my hands.
 I began to enjoy the harmony of my long motif by Verôme, but also music bit.

 −It could not be otherwise.
 Thank you, Protch.